 In addition to the likelihood of living longer, you'll have a better quality of life and greater chance of remaining independent during those extra years if you exercise and consume a healthy diet.
 Staying in good shape gives you more energy to perform everyday tasks at work and at home.
 That makes it more likely that you'll have energy to spare when the work day is over and it's time to have some fun.

 Use Your Head

-- Harvard School of Public Health: The Benefits of Physical Activity
+- Harvard T.H.
+Chan School of Public Health: "Staying Active"